FrancoAguzzi/3d-animation-exposition/README.md

-# 🎯 3D Interactive Animation Showcase — by Franco Camelo Aguzzi
+# 🎯 3D Interactive Animation Showcase

 Hey there! 👋
 This repository was crafted with care by **Franco Camelo Aguzzi** for a special [LinkedIn post](https://www.linkedin.com/in/franco-from-crystal/) to showcase how simple it is to create interactive 3D elements in websites, powered by **Atropos**, the amazing 3D hover effect library 🚀